Leaders and Organizations are taking classes for Goal Setting but it really begins at home. Gift your family this important Life Skill this New Year.

 Stating the Obvious: Stating the rules makes it clear as to what is expected of them rather than focusing on the negative aspect.
 In my clinical practice I have found that getting this one step implemented resolves many unnecessary conflicts.
 For example; during one of the consultations a client said “it irks me when I get delayed for an outing because my children are taking time to get ready” while the adolescent’s version of the same scenario was “He gets angry for no reason.”
 What’s no reason for an adolescent maybe a huge deal for a parent.
 Laying down the rules bridges this gap and fosters understanding.

-Participation: It has to be a family activity as mentioned in the last post.
+Participation: It has to be a family activity.
 Everybody in the household including grandparents and kids should participate in the Rule Setting process.
 If you have a nanny for your kids it will be a good idea to involve her too.
 It ensures everyone knows the rule, agrees to the consequences and will help in its implementation.
+Children are more likely to follow the rules if their opinions have been taken in account.

-Give them options.
-Make sure that the options are one which you will be able to implement and that holds certain importance for your child.
-For example: My son was given the options of not viewing TV, not going down to play or no bed time stories on the days he hits someone.
-I knew he would chose No TV which is what I wanted.
+Give options: Make sure that the options are one which you will be able to implement and that holds certain importance for your child.
+For example: My son was given the options of not viewing TV/ not going down to play/ no bed time stories on the days he hits someone.
+He chose No TV which is what I wanted.
+I gave these options coz I knew his preferences beforehand.
+So know your child’s preferences.

 Deciding the consequences is a very individualistic process; important to remember is you should be able to implement it without having to constantly yell at your child.